This post was originally published Nov. 29, 2013.

 I couldn’t stay away from the buffet table.
 The Coronation Chicken — so named because it was served at the young Queen Elizabeth’s coronation — particularly called my name.

-I’ve taken the liberty of adapting her recipe to suit today’s turkey and our time constraints (sorry Anne, forgive us but we aren’t going to peel the cherry tomatoes!), and then also giving you her original should you wish to try it that way some time with chicken.
+- I’ve taken the liberty of adapting her recipe to today’s time constraints (sorry Anne, forgive us but we aren’t going to peel the cherry tomatoes!)

 A lightly curried Coronation Turkey Salad topped with fresh cherry tomatoes makes a wonderful lunch or dinner salad, or a cracker-topper appetizer.